 - Perspective on emotions.
 What goes up, must come down, and back up again.
 Viewing life and issues from both ends makes you more philosophical about the meaning of things.
 Would this matter when not depressed?
 Would that seem a good idea when stable?
 Emotions become illusory flavourings.

-- Proof of the biological basis of mental illness, especially this one but it disproves dualism in general.
+- Possible proof of the biological basis of mental illness, especially this one but it disproves dualism in general.
 More scientific evidence and ongoing research plus personal anecdotes asserting internal causes and correlates of depression and hypo/mania (as well as some environmental interactions, it’s not totally reductionist) than you could ever hope to read.
 Hands down, no debate here, it’s physical.